 Trout In The Classroom

-With the over 90 locations signed up for 2017-18, we're hoping to line up an increased number of volunteers this year to support the institutions that will have in the Classroom programs.
-It looks like there will be 21 TIC installations in Montgomery County, 20 in Frederick, 8 in Howard, 5 in Carroll, around 14 in Baltimore, and the rest in Anne Arundel, Harford, Washingtion, Allegany, Charles, Prince Georges and Garrett counties as well as the District of Columbia.
-This year we are serving elementary, middle and high schools as well as 2 college programs and we expect that more than 3,000 students will receive and incubate fertilized Kamloops rainbow trout eggs, hatch and raise the trout in their classroom aquariums and then release the fingerlings into local streams.
+With the over 100 locations signed up for 2019-20, we're hoping to line up an increased number of volunteers this year to support the institutions that will have in the Classroom programs.
+It looks like there will be installations in Montgomery, Frederick, Howard, Carroll, Baltimore, Anne Arundel, Harford, Washingtion, Allegany, Charles, Prince Georges and Garrett counties as well as the District of Columbia.
+This year we are serving elementary, middle and high schools as well as 2 college programs and we expect that more than 4,000 students will receive and incubate fertilized Kamloops rainbow trout eggs, hatch and raise the trout in their classroom aquariums and then release the fingerlings into local streams.
 Through TIC they learn to appreciate the importance of cold clean water and environmental stewardship.
 Volunteers are needed to take part in any or all of the following activities: